james-Solutions/React-Redux-Notes/README.md

 This is a simple React App that uses React-Redux to manage the state and React Bootstrap for styling.
 As well, it performs basic CRUD operations with a Node JS server that updates a MySQL database of notes. <br />

+### Todo
+Implement Redux Thunk and a dispatch API rather than directly calling axios

 ## Getting started

 To install all the modules and start the development server: <br />